frankchenqu/MSCMF-DTB/README.md

 1. No retraining required — simply load the saved best.pt checkpoint.
 2. Cross-attention extraction (Protein → Compound) from Transformer decoder layers.
 3. Automatic saving of attention-weight matrices for downstream visualization.

+## Authors
+This code was originally created by Yuxue Pan.
+Pan is currently a master student at Zhejiang University of Science and Technology under joint supervision of Dr. Qu Chen and Prof. Juan Huang.

+This code serves as the Supporting Information for the manuscript entitled "MSCMF-DTB: A Multi-Scale Cross-Modal Fusion Framework for Drug–Target Binding Prediction (submitted)" and can be downloaded for free.

+edited on January 5th, 2026